neconeconyaa/bad-dudes-site/docs/acre-setup.md

 Bad Dudes uses the [Advanced Combat Radio Environment 2(ACRE2)](https://acre2.idi-systems.com/) mod.
 ACRE2 adds realistic radio simulation to Arma 3 by replacing the Arma 3 VoIP with an external dependency on Teamspeak 3.

-This allows for directional local speech, whispering, yelling, interactiable radios, and radio terrain interference simulation.
+This allows for directional local speech, whispering, yelling, interactable radios, and radio terrain interference simulation.

 ## Installing Teamspeak 3